davnpsh/midgard/README.md

 # midgard

-> A general setup of my HomeLab
+> A general setup of my personal VPS

 This repository serves as setup and documentation of my personal VPS setup.